 Some herbs can be both stimulating and calming.
 Valerian is an example – especially when fresh, it seems to act as a stimulant for some people but helps other people unwind and calm down.
 Schisandra is another example, because it is simultaneously calming and yet increases focus and recall.

-Nervines can be further organized by their affinity with a specific organ system (such as hawthorn’s affinity for the heart or lobelia’s affinity for the lungs).
-This is simply a way of classifying herbs according to where they seem to be especially useful, but it doesn’t mean that they have to be restricted to use only when those organ systems are out of balance.
+Nervines are further organized by their affinity with a specific organ system.
+Hawthorn’s affinity for the heart or lobelia’s affinity for the lungs are good examples.
+This is simply a way of classifying herbs according to where they seem to be especially useful.
+It doesn’t mean that they are only used when those organ systems are out of balance.

 Next, let’s have a look at nootropics.
 According to the American Botanical Council, the definition of “nootropic” is an herb that “enhances memory, improves cognitive function and mood, and reduces oxidative and eschemic damage to the brain.”

 Like adaptogens, a nootropic may be from natural sources or may be a pharmaceutical drug.
-There are several mechanisms proposed for the way they work.
+Several mechanisms may explain their activity.
 Some herbal nootropics may increase circulation, like ginkgo.
 Others may have the ability to increase neurotransmitters and thereby upregulate brain activity.

 Saffron, ginkgo, rosemary, sage, lemon balm, and calamus are potential herbal nootropics.

-Calamus doesn’t get a lot of attention in Western herbalism, although it’s widely used in Ayurveda.
-Certain strains of the plant contain high levels of Beta-asarone, which is potentially toxic to the liver and is a suspected carcinogen.
-Calamus has been banned as a flavoring ingredient and supplement in the United States because of this.
+Calamus doesn’t get a lot of attention in Western herbalism.
+However, Ayurveda has many traditional uses for the plant.
+Certain strains do contain high levels of Beta-asarone, which is potentially toxic to the liver and is a suspected carcinogen.
+Because of this, calamus isn’t used as a flavoring ingredient and supplement in the United States.
 However, I mention it because The American Herbal Products Association recognizes that the North American strain of calamus contains low levels of beta-asarone and is safe.
 I don’t offer it to others, but I do use it personally.

 Most (if not all) adaptogens overlap with nootropics and may have nootropic potential.
 These include ashwagandha, rhodiola, ginseng, tulsi, schisandra, and bacopa.
 However, not all nootropics are adaptogens.